awsdocs/amazon-sagemaker-developer-guide/doc_source/security-iam-awsmanpol-notebooks.md

 **Permissions details**

 This policy includes the following permissions\.
 + `elasticfilesystem` – Allows principals to create and delete Amazon Elastic File System \(EFS\) file systems, access points, and mount targets\.
 These are limited to those tagged with the key *ManagedByAmazonSageMakerResource*\.
+Allows principals to describe all EFS file systems, access points, and mount targets\.
+Allows principals to create or overwrite tags for EFS access points and mount targets\.
 + `ec2` – Allows principals to create network interfaces and security groups for Amazon Elastic Compute Cloud \(EC2\) instances\.
+Also allows principals to create and overwrite tags for these resources\.
 + `sso` – Allows principals to add and delete managed application instances to AWS IAM Identity Center \(successor to AWS Single Sign\-On\)\.
 + `sagemaker` – Allows principals to create and read SageMaker user profiles\.